playhubstudio/public-api/docs/v1.1/playhub integration adapter api/introduction.md

 # Errors processing.
 Refund policy.
 All error codes except 200 (OK) are considered as errors.
-Every bet request with non 200 (OK) response will be refunded.
+We decline game's action in case of any error.
+No refund will be sent in this case.
+Timeout over than 6 seconds will be considered as an error as well and refund will be issued afterwards.

 # Idempotency Requirement
 All requests from our platform to yours should be processed in an idempotent way.
 This means that if we send the same request multiple times, the result should be the same as if we sent the request only once.
 This is crucial to avoid any issues with your system in case of network problems or other issues.

-# Free rounds

-When you receive a request with `isFree` parameter in additional we send `frc_id` field which is related to free rounds configuration.
+We use `tx_id` field to ensure idempotency.

 # IP Addresses